The main portals TenderMonitor currently monitors

 Using a monitoring service

-Monitoring services watch multiple portals continuously and send you filtered alerts based on your keywords, trade, and location.
-Instead of logging into three portals every morning, you get told when something relevant is posted, across all of them, without having to check yourself.
+Monitoring services watch multiple portals continuously and send you filtered alerts based on your profession, refinements, and coverage settings.
+Instead of logging into three portals every morning, you get told when something relevant is posted across the monitored sources.